ErkanHatipoglu/100-days-of-code/intermediate_projects/README.md

 - **[Day 25 - US States Game](day_25_us_states_game)**: Test your knowledge of US geography in this interactive game that challenges you to name all 50 states.
 Leveraging Turtle graphics and CSV data, the game visualizes your progress on a map, offering a fun and educational way to learn state names and locations.
 Missed states are recorded, providing a targeted learning opportunity for future review.
 - **[Day 26 - NATO Alphabet](day_26_nato_alphabet)**: "Translating words into NATO phonetic codes interactively, showcasing the use of Pandas for CSV data handling and comprehension techniques in Python."
 - **[Day 27 - Miles to km Converter](day_27_miles_to_km_converter)**: "Miles to km Converter" is a simple and intuitive GUI application built with Tkinter in Python, allowing users to easily convert miles to kilometers."
+- **[Day 28 - Pomodoro GUI App](day_28_pomodoro_gui_app)**: "A productivity tool that employs the Pomodoro technique with a minimalistic GUI for timing work sessions and breaks, enhancing focus and efficiency."

 Each project folder includes the source code, a dedicated README, and any additional resources used or created during the development of the project.